GSA-TTS/FAC-transition-site/src/_collections/updates/2023-09-08-historical-search copy.md

 tags: general
 date: "2023-09-08"
 ---
-Bulk single audit data is available via the FAC API.
-More information on the API is on our developer resources page.
+For the time being, search and download of historical audit data will remain on [the Census' site}(https://facdissem.census.gov/Main.aspx).